Sage-Bionetworks/data_curator/README.md

 Activate the `data_curator_env` environment:

     conda activate data_curator_env

-_Note_:
-- You can change the name of your conda environment inside `environment.yml` or even use another environment, but please note that you will need to make changes accordingly in the `app.R` file line 16.

 -------

 ### Data Ingress Pipeline Setup (backend)

-The next step is to install the latest release of the [Data Ingress Pipeline](https://github.com/Sage-Bionetworks/HTAN-data-pipeline/tree/develop) (backend) as a folder `HTAN-data-pipeline` inside the `HTAN_data_curator` folder and tie it together with this frontend.
+The next step is to install the latest release of the [Data Ingress Pipeline](https://github.com/Sage-Bionetworks/schematic) (backend) as a folder `schematic` inside the `NF_data_curator` folder and tie it together with this frontend.

 To do so carry out the following steps:

-1. Inside the `HTAN_data_curator` folder, clone the repo from this [location](https://github.com/Sage-Bionetworks/HTAN-data-pipeline/tree/develop), by running the following command:
+1. Inside the `HTAN_data_curator` folder, clone the repo from this [location](https://github.com/Sage-Bionetworks/schematic), by running the following command:

-    `git clone --single-branch --branch organized-into-packages https://github.com/Sage-Bionetworks/HTAN-data-pipeline.git`
+    `git clone --single-branch --branch production https://github.com/nf-osi/schematic.git`

-This creates a folder named `HTAN-data-pipeline` inside the the `HTAN_data_curator folder`.
+This creates a folder named `schematic` inside the the `NF_data_curator folder`.

-2. Navigate into the created `HTAN-data-pipeline` directory.
+2. Navigate into the created `schematic` directory.
 Install the backend (`schematic` package) within the conda virtual environment by running:

     `pip install -e .`